PaaS-TA/PaaS-TA-Core/paasta-controller/src/routing-release/README.md

            - uaa.service.cf.internal
    ```

-### Relational Database
+### Relational Database Prerequisites

-This release supports a relational database as a data store for the Routing API; MySQL and PostgreSQL are supported.
+This release requires a relational database as a data store for the Routing API; MySQL and PostgreSQL are supported.
+Routing API does not create the database on deployment of routing-release; you must create a database in advance and then provide the credentials for it in the deployment manifest for this release (see [Deploying routing-release](#relational-database-1)).

 BOSH Lite deployments will use the PostgreSQL database that comes with cf-release by default.
 For other IaaS we recommend the [CF MySQL Release](https://github.com/cloudfoundry/cf-mysql-release).
 For any deployment, you can also provide your own MySQL or PostgreSQL database.
-Routing API does not create the database on deployment of routing-release; you must create a database schema in advance and then provide the credentials for it in the deployment manifest for this release (see [Deploying routing-release](#deploying-routing-release)).

-For the CF MySQL Release, you can seed the required database on deploy using the manifest property `cf_mysql.mysql.seeded_databases`.
+If you use the CF MySQL Release, you can seed the required database on deploy using the manifest property `cf_mysql.mysql.seeded_databases`.
 We recommend you do not use a deployment of cf-mysql-release that is exposed as a CF marketplace service.
 Instead, use a deployment intended for internal platform use; for these deployments you should set broker instances to zero.
 After generating your manifest for cf-mysql-release, update the following manifest properties before deploying.

 ```
 properties: